IbadNadeem/Chase-Up/README.md

 ## Acknowledgments

 - Special thanks to the Pygame community for providing a robust framework for game development.
-- The Djsitra algorithm adds a unique challenge to the enemy movement, enhancing the gameplay experience.
+- The Dijkstra algorithm adds a unique challenge to the enemy movement, enhancing the gameplay experience.

 Enjoy the chase in **Chase Up!**, and may your fuel never run out!